syncfusion-content/uwp-docs/uwp/SfCellGrid/Getting-Started.md

 ### Internal Storage

 User can populate the grid by storing the cell style in its internal storage.
 SfCellGrid holds all the data and style related information in **GridStyleInfo**.
 Individual cells can be accessed using the **GridModel** indexer, which takes row and column indices.
-Based on the row and column indices, the data`s are populated through looping.
+Based on the row and column indices, the data can be populated by looping the cells.

 {% tabs %}
 {% highlight c# %}